Nwaneri-ifeanyi/capstone-project-CSE803/README.md

 # capstone-project-CSE803
-A Replication and Comparative Study of Real-Time Goat Face Recognition Using Convolutional Neural Networks base on the works of Billah et al ​(2022)
+A Replication and Comparative Study of Real-Time Goat Face Recognition Using Convolutional Neural Networks Based on the Works of Billah et al. (2022)